Funding from the Comic Relief Community Fund in Wales to support community led organisations.

-To request funding, please email us while letting us know what you need the money for to grants@interlinkrct.org.uk.
+Interlink provide a range of small grants to support community-led organisations.
+To find out about our current funding, please email us to lets us know what ideas you have and what you need the money for to grants@interlinkrct.org.uk or call 01443 846200.

 Mobile: 07458 300 123